malopolo/EMS-aircraft/README.md

 </ul>

 ## Workspace
-To anylyse the different data we use some .mlx and .m files:
+To analyse the different data we use some .mlx and .m files:
 ### start.mlx
 This file is used to start different simulations with different strategies.</br>
 :arrow_right:<b>USE THIS FILE TO START THE SIMULATION PROCESS</b>:arrow_left: